Heinrich Brüning: Historic evaluation

-While it is a popular theory that economic performance and democratic government are positively correlated (more resources and workers as a result of industrialization stimulating economic growth), it is not the sole factor that popularized support for the NSDAP.
+While it is a popular theory that economic performance and democratic government are positively correlated (more resources and workers as a result of industrialisation stimulating economic growth), it is not the sole factor that popularized support for the NSDAP.
 In her paper, "Civil Society and the Collapse of the Weimar Republic", Sheri Berman states instead that Hitler was able to infiltrate civic groups and grow his base that way, citing the fragmenting characteristics of civil society as a main cause of the NSDAP's rise to power.
 In these civic societies, groups instilled anti-democratic values in their participants.
 From there, Hitler was able to infiltrate the groups and use their leaders by working from the inside.

-Since the government could not respond to all of the anti-democratic criticisms from the civil society groups, some groups aligned themselves with populist which would support them, eventually leading to the alignment with the Nazi party.
+Since the government could not respond to all of the anti-democratic criticisms from the civil society groups, some groups aligned themselves with the populist, which would support them, eventually leading to the alignment with the Nazi party.
 As David Rieff states, civil society being a uniting force is true to the extent that people will be inherently good in their ideals.
 By using the heads of the civic committees, Hitler was able to spread his message in the groups and further his agenda without actually campaigning.
 Due to a "lack of any basic consensus about the past, present and future of the German state and society", civic association groups were sheep waiting to be led by a herder.
 Therefore, focusing on the contradictions and ambivalences of civil society will provide the real reason for the rise of the NSDAP.